xueyiju/chocopy-wasm-compiler-B/design/frontEnd-design.md

 ## 8. Display the space that heap have used

+It may need information from the memorry management team.

 ## 9. Show the global variable of wasm

 The global variable seems can be get from